-Using this worksheet students will identify the independent variables, dependent variables, and controls in a hypothetical experiment where they test the claims made by an advertisement.
+In this activity asks students to identify the independent variables, dependent variables, and controls in a hypothetical experiment where they test the claims made by an advertisement.

-This resource includes a sample to assist in introducing the activity to your students.
+This resource also includes an exemplar sample to assist in introducing the activity to your students.

 Uses for this product: